gjwgit/azcv/README.md

 descriptions and text found in the images.

-In addition to the demonstration this package provides a collection of commands that turn the service into a useful command line tool for ocr, landmark identification, and thumbnail generation.
+In addition to the demonstration this package provides a collection of commands that turn the service into useful *command line tools* for word recognition from images, landmark identification, and thumbnail generation.

 A free Azure subscription allowing up to 20,000 transactions per month is available from https://azure.microsoft.com/free/.
 Once set up visit